bit3/jsass/README.md

 * Note: Remind that `SassString implements CharSequence` which is incompatible with `java.lang.String`.
   If possible it is a good idea to use the `Sass*` type classes, but there is no need.
+* Note: Primitive types are also supported. jsass internally only use object types, but thanks to auto-boxing primitive type support is also provided.

 Custom importers
 ----------------